COVID-19 Contact Tracing Workforce Barely 'Inching Up' As Cases Surge

 5. Many states have launched apps but are concerned about public acceptance

-The traditional method of contact tracing is people and resource intensive — trained public health workers call and interview every person who tests positive, and follow up with that person's close contacts for days to ensure they quarantine.
+The traditional method of contact tracing is people and resource intensive — trained public health workers call and interview every person who tests positive and follow up with that person's close contacts for days to ensure that they quarantine.

-Since the spring, there's been a great deal of interest in a technological shortcut.
+Since the spring, there has been a great deal of interest in a technological shortcut.
 North and South Dakota were early adopters of contact tracing apps.
 Since Google and Apple joined forces to facilitate the creation of contact tracing apps, Virginia has launched one, along with New York and New Jersey.

 In all, the new survey found 20 states reported currently using a contact tracing app or related technology, with nine more planning to deploy one in the future.
 The main concerns states cite about these apps were related to getting the public to use and accept this technology, with privacy concerns close behind.